 Costa Rican Art Museum

-The Costa Rican Art Museum exhibits more than six thousand works by national and international artists from the mid nineteenth to early twenty century.
-The museums works include photography, sculpture, paining and more, where you can reflect on different artistic periods and discover artistic movements that have left their mark on Costa Rican art.
+The Costa Rican Art Museum exhibits more than six thousand works by national and international artists from the mid-nineteenth to early twentieth century.
+The museum's works include photography, sculpture, paintings and more.
+Here you can reflect on different artistic periods and discover artistic movements that have left their mark on Costa Rican art.
 The museum has a lovely sculpture garden and a rooftop exhibit area with views of La Sabana Park.
 Best of all, the Costa Rican Art Museum is free to the public every day.

 Open Tues - Sun 9AM - 4PM; Closed Monday